cuiyongbo/hello-world/my_wiki/languages/english_notes.rst

 | Definition:
 | Usage: Complaints about poor food in schools have become a familiar refrain.
 | Usage: “Poor Tom” had become the constant refrain of his friend.
 |
-| state-of-art
-| Definition: State-of-art (sometimes cutting edge) refers to the highest level of general development, as of a device, technique, or scientific field achieved | at a particular time.
-|
 | falsework
 | Definitin: temporary framework structures used to support a building during its construction.